kylesnap/ernest/tests/testthat/_snaps/resume.md

 # Early exits are repaired

-    Can't calculate the log. likelihood.
+    Can't calculate the likelihood without an error.
-    x Can't calculate the likelihood without an error.
-Caused by error in `fn()`: !
+    Caused by error in `fn()`:
+    !
 Early exit

 ---